HenrikJoreteg/human-javascript/ch01-introduction.md

 Rather than pontificate on the meaning of this for three chapters, I'll explain the distinction as I see it for the purposes of this book.

 When most people say they're building a "web app" they're talking about writing source code that describes an application that will run on the server and send rendered HTML to the browser.
-That definition seems a bit narrow and limiting.
+This definition seems a bit narrow and limiting.
 Plus, when I think of my favorite web apps they don't fit neatly into that box.
 The best web apps often have multiple interfaces and clients, some native, some web.
 Most play nicely with or completely integrate with other services.
 Generally web apps are good at solving some specific problem or provide some specific benefit and use the web to tie it all together.

 The web vs. native debate is a bit worn out.
 From my perspective the whole debate is somewhat misguided.
 It doesn't have to be one or the other, I have no problem with it being both.
 It's no secret that most native apps are even better with the web.
 Why else would classic native Apple apps like iPhoto start integrating with Flickr and Facebook?
 And yet, you can't write a native app for every platform out there.